vipulDessai/ai-my-personal-notes-ui/README.md

 ## what an AI will do?
 1. suggest me tags for the post im creating
+2. ask me question based on the topic i pick (for revision)

 ## Note catcher
 - add title